Bathrooms at the Madison Public Market

 Visitors to the Madison Public Market will have the opportunity to experience bathrooms like no others they’ve been to before.

-Through a collaboration between the Madison Metropolitan Sewerage District, the Madison Public Market Foundation, the City of Madison and Art & Sons, the Madison Public Market bathrooms have been uniquely designed to serve as learning lavatories, inviting visitors to learn about where the water goes, how it gets cleaned up after it’s flushed and ways to play a part in protecting our shared water resources.
+Through a collaboration between the Madison Metropolitan Sewerage District, the Madison Public Market Foundation, the City of Madison and Art & Sons, the Madison Public Market bathrooms have been uniquely designed to serve as “Learning Lavatories,” inviting visitors to think differently about water and wastewater.
+This one-of-a-kind project uses creative design and playful art to highlight the often-hidden systems and processes that protect public health.
+With over half a million visitors expected at the market each year, the installation is a rare opportunity to reach a large, diverse audience, with half a million chances to spark curiosity, share our mission and promote positive behaviors.

 Explore the Madison Public Market bathrooms in person or visit them virtually…